How to Make Caramelized Onions

 I like to caramelize about 3-4 onions at a time….it sounds like a ton but it will cook down to about a cup of caramelized onions when you’re done.

 Heat the oil and butter in a large pot over medium heat.

 Add the onions to the pan and toss to coat with the butter/oil

 Cook the onions over medium heat for about 10 minutes, stirring occasionally until they begin to soften.

 Continue cooking, and stirring every 5-10 minutes or so, until the onions begin to brown scraping up any brown bits that begin to form on the bottom of the pan.

 Before you know it….voila, the BEST Caramelized Onions ever.
 Perfect for topping your favorite French Dip Burger or just a cracker for an easy appetizer.
-They’re also the base for my favorite soup on the planet!!!
+They’re also the base for my favorite French Onion soup!!!
 So, see…maybe this wasn’t a cop out post…maybe this was the beginning of a beautiful life together.
 You and the onions, of course. 🙂

 - 2 tablespoons extra virgin olive oil